 When the scheme was introduced, Central Government set a baseline level for each authority identifying the expected level of retained business rates, allowing for any top up amount to ensure that all authorities receive their baseline income.
 Tariffs payable to Government are used to finance such top ups to those authorities who do not achieve their targeted baseline funding.
-The tariff payable by the Council during 2016/17 was £20.216M (£19.763M in 2015/16).
+The tariff payable by the Council during 2017/18 was £18.589M (£20.216M in 2016/17).

 In addition to tariffs, a 'safety net' is calculated at 92.5% of the baseline amount, which ensures that authorities are protected to this level of Business Rate income.
-For the Council, the safety net figure for 2016/17 is £4.856M (£4.816M for 2015/16).
+For the Council no safety net was required for 2017/18, however it received £4.856M in 2016/17.
 The comparison of business rate income to the safety net uses the total income collected from business rate payers and adjusts for losses in collection, losses on appeal, transitional protection payments, the cost of collection and Small Business Rate Relief.

 In addition to the local management of business rates, authorities are expected to finance appeals in respect of rateable values, as determined by the VOA.
-As such, authorities are required to make a provision for business rate appeals outstanding as at 31 March 2017.
+As such, authorities are required to make a provision for business rate appeals outstanding as at 31 March 2018.
 Appeals are charged and provided for in proportion to the precepting shares.
-The total provision as at 31 March 2017 has been estimated at £5.176M (£34.954M in 2015/16), the Council's share of which is £2.070M (as shown in Note 23).
+The total provision as at 31 March 2018 has been estimated at £6.145M (£5.176M in 2016/17), the Council's share of which is £2.458M (as shown in Note 23).
+It should be noted that since the 2017 Revaluation came into effect on 01 April 2017 there have been no appeals made in respect of Lancaster hereditaments.
+As such it has been necessary to base the estimated value of potential appeal losses on the historical average loss (5.7%) rather than on a property by property basis.